doguilmak/Drone-Detection-YOLOv8x/README.md

 <br>

-### Drone Detection with YOLOv7
+### Drone Detection with YOLOv8x

-In addition to this work, I have also developed a drone detection model using YOLOv7.
-You can find that project or repository [here](https://github.com/doguilmak/Drone-Detection-YOLOv7).
+In addition to this work, I have also developed drone detection models using YOLOv11x and YOLOv7.

+- You can find the YOLOv11x project or repository [here](https://github.com/doguilmak/Drone-Detection-YOLOv11x).

+- You can find the YOLOv7 project or repository [here](https://github.com/doguilmak/Drone-Detection-YOLOv7).

 <br>